-Inclusive Excellence Council (IEC) - The IEC is charged to develop short- and long-term recommendations and initiatives to foster a workplace and educational environment that is welcoming, integrative and supportive of all members of the SOM, and to provide leadership for implementing strategic initiatives to advance the School's longstanding mission as it relates to diversity, inclusion and excellence.
+Inclusive Excellence Council (IEC) - The IEC is charged to develop short- and long-term recommendations and initiatives to foster a workplace and educational environment that is welcoming, integrative and supportive of all members of the SOM, and to provide leadership for implementing strategic initiatives to advance the School's longstanding mission as it relates to diversity, equity, inclusion and excellence.

-Committee on Student Appeals (joint committee for PA and BS-MD programs) - The Ad Hoc Appeals Committee is charged to review student appeals regarding decisions for dismissal or denial of graduation, to determine whether the adverse decision was made in accordance with established academic policies and without prejudice to the student, and whether the student was accorded due process.
+Committee on Student Appeals (joint committee for PA and BS-MD programs) - The Appeals Committee is charged to review student appeals regarding decisions for dismissal or denial of graduation, to determine whether the adverse decision was made in accordance with established academic policies and standards.
 Based on its findings, the Committee makes recommendations to the Dean for resolution of the appeal.